Amarjyotismruti/amarjyotismruti.github.io/index.md

 <div style="text-align: justify">
 <font size="+2">
 I am a Project Researcher advised by <a href="http://www.cs.cmu.edu/~cga/">Dr. Chris Atkeson</a> in Robotics Institute (RI), Carnegie Mellon University where I work on <b>stereo based tactile sensors for robot skin</b> and <b>model-based reinforcement learning algorithms</b>.
 Whilst my masters in RI (2015-17), I focused my investigations on robotic behavior learning and various ways to combine learning and robotics.
 My areas of research fall under the broad categories of <b>Robot Learning, Reinforcement Learning, Behavior Learning, Machine Learning, Computer Vision and Robotic Manipulation.</b> <br />
 I am inspired by the intricacies of nature and life forms and engrossed by the idea of reverse engineering their behaviors and intelligence.
-By emplyoing current state of the art in dynamics modelling, decision making learning and optimization, my goal is to replicate the complex behaviors exhibited by anomals and humans around us.
+By emplyoing current state of the art in dynamics modelling, decision making learning and optimization, my goal is to replicate the complex behaviors exhibited by animals and humans around us.

 </font>
 </div>